TaoMedAI/RareSeek-R1/README.md

    python llm_hpo_api_client.py
    ```

-### 3. Model Inference
+### 3. Model Inference (Standard)
-We utilize `vLLM` to accelerate inference.
+We utilize `vLLM` to accelerate standard inference.
 You can deploy the model in a batch setting or run it interactively.

 **Batch Inference (via Slurm):**
 ```bash